kpetwe/Orbital-Motion/README.md

 ```python
 sun_arr = om.getSunData(d = 19, m = 4, y = 1990, ut = 0.0, ct = "sphere", csys = "eclip")
 ```
+This method will return the x-coordinate (or angle), y-coordinate (or angle), z-coordinate (or magnitude of distance), and the obliquity of the ecliptic. <br>

 Similarly, the method getPlanData() will return the requested data for a planet (or the moon).
 As of this point in time, planetary-motion returns the heliocentric ecliptic coordinates for Mercury, Venus, Mars, Jupiter, and Saturn, and returns the geocentric ecliptic and equatorial coordinates for these planets and the Moon. <br>